chainer/chainer/docs/source/tutorial/basic.rst

 .. note::

-  Sometimes it is cumbersome to compute the dimension of input space.
+  Sometimes it is cumbersome to compute the dimension of the input space.
   The linear link and some of (de)convolution links can omit the input dimension in their instantiation and infer it from the first mini-batch.